stripesoc/detections/hermeticwiper/readme.md

 # StripeSOC - Hermetic Wiper Malware Detection Rules
-These detection rules are shared in ARM format, this means that you can take them and head to
+These detection rules are shared in ARM format, this means that you can download and directly import them without the fuss of using the raw kusto

 ## Go to Azure Sentinel -> Analytics -> Import and select the ARM template e.g. 'STRSOC-UKR-HermeticWiper-ARMGRP.json' from your downloads